sahat/hackathon-starter/README.md

 - Click on the *Settings* tab in the left nav under Facebook Login
 - Enter `http://localhost:8080/auth/facebook/callback` under Valid OAuth redirect URIs

-**Note:** After a successful sign in with Facebook, a user will be redirected back to the home page with appended hash `#_=_` in the URL.
+**Note:** After a successful sign-in with Facebook, a user will be redirected back to the home page with appended hash `#_=_` in the URL.
 It is *not* a bug.
 See this [Stack Overflow](https://stackoverflow.com/questions/7131909/facebook-callback-appends-to-return-url) discussion for ways to handle it.

 <hr>